Super-Resolution Structured-Illumination X-Ray Microscopy based on Fourier Decomposition: Theory

 where $\Tilde{I}_\mathrm{i}=\mathscr{F}_\mathrm{x,y}\{I_\mathrm{i}\}$ and $\Tilde{C}_\mathrm{j}=\mathscr{F}_\mathrm{x,y}\{C_\mathrm{j}\}$, and $i\in\{0,...,N-1\}$.
 The matrix $M_\mathrm{ij}\in\mathbb{C}^{N\times N}$, with $j\in\{0,..., N-1\}$ indexing the $N$ components contributing to the superposition in Eq.\ \eqref{eq:superpos}, synthesizes the $i$-th image $\Tilde{I}_\mathrm{i}(x,y)$ from its corresponding set of basis components $\Tilde{C}_\mathrm{j}(x,y)$, each of which contains only the information contributed by a single shifted replica of the sample spectrum.
 So long as $M_\mathrm{ij}$ is invertible, Eq.\ \eqref{eq:linearsystem} can be solved to reconstruct the basis components $\Tilde{C}_\mathrm{j}(u,v)$ of the form

 Following the component expression in Eq.\ \eqref{eq:componentform}, the parameters $q$, $A_\mathrm{(n,m)}$, and $\varphi_\mathrm{0,(n,m)}$ must be accurately estimated to reliably extract the portion of the sample spectrum embedded in the separated components.
 To determine the shift vector $\mathbf{q} = (nq, mq)^\mathrm{T}$, we exploit that all components are frequency-shifted replicas of the sample spectrum.
-Consequently, wherever their information overlaps, this offers a reliable basis for the cross-correlation approach first described by Gustafsson et al.\ \cite{gustafsson_three-dimensional_2008}.
+Consequently, wherever their information overlaps, this offers a reliable basis for the cross-correlation approach first described by \cite{gustafsson_three-dimensional_2008}.
 To compute this cross-correlation, the OTF associated with each separated component in Eq.\ \eqref{eq:linearsystem} is removed by defining $\Tilde{D}_\mathrm{(n,m)}(u,v)\equiv\Tilde{C}_\mathrm{(n,m)}(u,v)O^*(u,v)/|O(u,v)|^2$, which is used only in this process of parameter estimation, but not in the final reconstruction.
 The shift vector is decomposed into an integer and a sub-integer component.
 The integer shift vector component is obtained straightforwardly using cross-correlation as

 where $\star$ denotes the correlation operator.
 After shifting each component by this vector, only a subpixel displacement remains.
 To accurately estimate this residual vector, we use the fact that a translation in Fourier space may be expressed as a phase ramp in real space.
-Thus, following the detailed presentation of Qian et al.\ \cite{qian_structured_2023}, transforming each component into real space allows for a minimisation to yield the sub-pixel phase vector using the explicit cross-correlation over $\mathbf{r} = (x, y)^\mathrm{T}$
+Thus, following the detailed presentation of \cite{qian_structured_2023}, transforming each component into real space allows for a minimization to yield the sub-pixel phase vector using the explicit cross-correlation over $\mathbf{r} = (x, y)^\mathrm{T}$

 Here, $S^*_\mathrm{(0,0)}$ is the complex conjugated zeroth-order real-space sample replica, $S_\mathrm{(n,m)}$ is the real-space sample replica of order $(n,m)$, shifted by the integer component of $\mathbf{q}$.
 The vector $\mathbf{q^\prime_\mathrm{sub}}$ represents a sub-pixel shift guess used in minimization.
 The value of $\mathbf{q^\prime_\mathrm{sub}}$ for which $|CC_\mathrm{(n, m)}|$ is maximal yields the desired sub-pixel shift $\mathbf{q_\mathrm{sub}}$.
 Having estimated the sub-pixel shift vector, the parameters $A_\mathrm{(n,m)}$ and $\varphi_\mathrm{0, (n,m)}$ can be obtained by complex linear regression: